Why Visibility Beats Technical Skills for Security Career Growth

 Share them with your manager

 That's it.
-Four steps.
 Maybe two hours of effort.
 It won't fix everything overnight.

 But it's how you start closing the gap between how good you are, and how good people think you are.